 Sharon Cassen has been a realtor for over 30 years, and is a past member of the Minneapolis Area Association of Realtors (board member, executive committee) and the Minnesota Association of Realtors (board member, professional standards & ethics hearing panel, government affairs).
 Sharon has served as a city council member and planning commissioner for the City of New Hope, has served as a board member and chair at Saint Therese Oxbow and a foundation board member at Saint Therese Care Center, and has been involved with The Cancer Benefit Fund for a number of years.
 She is married with three grown children, has nine grandchildren and currently resides in Plymouth.

-Shannah Mulvihill moved to Minnesota from Wisconsin in 1999, and currently works as the Director of University and System Relations for the Minnesota State University Student Association.
+Shannah Mulvihill moved to Minnesota from Wisconsin in 1999, and currently works as the Development & Communications Manager at the Mental Health Association of Minnesota.
 She holds a master's degree in counseling psychology from St. Mary's University of Minnesota.
-She is involved with a number of non-profit organizations, including Open Your Heart to the Hungry and Homeless and the Walk-In Counseling Center, and became involved with The Cancer Benefit Fund in 2002 after watching a number of friends and family suffer the devastating effects of cancer.
+She has been involved with a number of non-profit organizations, including Open Your Heart to the Hungry and Homeless, the Red Cross and the Walk-In Counseling Center, and became involved with The Cancer Benefit Fund in 2002 after watching a number of friends and family suffer the devastating effects of cancer.
 Her current role on the board is in graphic design, communications and website design.
-Shannah lives in Howard Lake, Minnesota with her husband, Rob.
+Shannah lives in Howard Lake, Minnesota with her husband, Rob and their two children.

 Dick Sauter has been active in The Cancer Benefit Fund activities for eight years, primarily working in the sponsorship area.
 He has taught in the Business Schools at the University of Minnesota and the University of St. Thomas and spent 17 years in a variety of management positions with Medtronic, Inc. Dick retired in 2005 and currently works with a number of not-for-profit organizations in the Twin Cities.
 He lives in Golden Valley, Minnesota with his wife, Karen.